Baqend/guide/src/index.md

   .resultList(...)
 ```

-The query searchs for all todos, whose name starts with `'My Todo'`, is currently active and contains an activity in
+The above query searches for all todos, whose name starts with `'My Todo'`, are currently active and contain an
-its activities list that has been started before the current date.
+activity in its activities list that has been started before the current date.

-Note that all valid MongoDB attribute expressions can be used as a field name in a filter.
+Note that all valid MongoDB attribute expressions can be used as a field name in a filter, in particular
+path-expressions such as 'activities.start'.

-If you are familiar with writing [MongoDB queries](http://docs.mongodb.org/manual/tutorial/query-documents/), you can
+If you are familiar with [MongoDB queries](http://docs.mongodb.org/manual/tutorial/query-documents/), you can
-use the `where` method to describe a MongoDB query in JSON format.
-An equivalent query to the above one would look like
+use the `where` method to describe a query in MongoDB's JSON format.
+An equivalent query to the above one would look
-this:
+like this:
 ```js
 DB.Todo.find()
   .where({